MrFriendCS/MrFriendCS.github.io/H-CS-DDD.md

 ## Aggregate functions

-Aggregate functions can be used with with the `GROUP BY` clause.
+Aggregate functions can be used with the `GROUP BY` clause.

 ### Minimum / Maximum